-1. Prioritize Your Budget and Stick to It Wedding
+1. Make a Budget and Stick to It Wedding

 3. Simplify Your Guest List